The NewRock Model

 - A for-profit means for addressing the two largest fiscal outlays—education and healthcare.

-- A self-financing approach to development appealing both to business and key ministries.
+- A free market approach to development appealing to business and government.

 - A means to incentivize and monetize measureable savings and systems efficiencies.